mdean808/friendsfm/README.md

 # FriendsFM Monorepo
-This is the mono repo for the FriendFM mobile app.
+This is the mono repo for FriendFM, a way to share what you're listening to with your friends.
 ## Links
 [FriendsFM](https://friendsfm.app)